 A study of methods and materials for elementary art and music education as delivered by classroom teachers.
 The course includes a Biblical philosophy of fine arts, plus actual experience with a variety of media, skills, development, and ideas for various learning experiences.
-(Prerequisite: Admission to Teacher Education)
+(Prerequisite: Admission to the Moore School of Education)